 Pho, arguably the most well-known Vietnamese dish in the Western hemisphere, is served for all meals of the day.
 Beef, chicken, pork, and seafood variations are all popular, combining wholesome, steaming broth with rice noodles.
 In Vietnam, it’s not uncommon for street vendors to start simmering pho by 2 a.m., only to sell out by 10 a.m.
 (5)

 Congee, a blend between a rice soup and a porridge, is one of the first non-milk foods given to children in China (6).
 Similar to chicken soup in the United States, congee is a Chinese comfort food commonly eaten when feeling under the weather (or in dire need of a hangover cure).

 In Tunisian culture, lablabi is a vegan soup made with dried chickpeas (7).
 The cumin-flavored broth is delicious all on its own, but tastes even better topped with poached eggs, a dollop of grass-fed yogurt, or bits of dried bread.

 Both rice soups and rice porridge are common Thai breakfast recipes.
 They combine stock, rice, a few cups of water, and spices to make a soothing dish, comparable to oatmeal in the United States.

 In Scandinavia, a common breakfast dish is Swedish blueberry soup.
-With the blueberries acting as antioxidants, this dish is considered to be a palate cleanser, enjoyed both warm and cold.
+With antioxidant-containing blueberries, this dish is considered to be a palate cleanser, enjoyed both warm and cold.
 It’s commonly served in a small bowl topped with yogurt.